General terms and conditions (GTC)

 8.4 If the client orders additional recurring services during the current contract, the associated main contract shall be extended to the end date of the additionally ordered services, if this date should be after the end date of the main contract.
 With each extension of the main contract, all additional recurring services not terminated at that time shall also be extended by the extension period of the main contract.

-8.5 The right to terminate for good cause remains unaffected.
+8.5 The right to terminate for cause shall remain unaffected.

-8.6 Any termination must at least be in text form.
+8.6 Any notice of termination must be given at least in text form.

-9.2 If PREVENCY intends to make changes to these GTC, the prices or essential information in the service description, for example an increase in minimum requirements or restrictions on existing functionalities, the client will be notified of the changes in text form at least four weeks before they come into force to the e-mail addresses deposited with PREVENCY by the client.
-If the client does not object at least in text form within four weeks of receipt of the change notification, the changes will become part of the contract at the time they take effect.
-PREVENCY will expressly draw the attention of the client to this intended significance of his behaviour in the notice of amendment at the beginning of the period.
+9.2 If PREVENCY intends to make changes to these GTC, the prices or essential information in the service description, for example the increase of minimum requirements or restrictions of existing functionalities, the changes will be communicated to the client in text form at least four weeks before they come into force to the e-mail addresses deposited with PREVENCY by the client.
+If the client does not object at least in text form within four weeks after receipt of the change notification, the changes will become part of the contract at the time they take effect.
+PREVENCY will explicitly point out to the client this intended meaning of his behavior in the change notification at the beginning of the period.

-9.3 If the contractual terms and conditions of external service providers change, PREVENCY has the right to no longer provide the corresponding third-party services from the time of the change.
-PREVENCY will inform the client thereof.
-If PREVENCY does not provide the third party service through another external service provider or provides it itself, the client is entitled to terminate the contract in accordance with clause 7.10.
-The client shall be liable for any damages caused by such termination. section 11 shall apply accordingly to the liability.
+9.3 If contractual terms of external service providers change, PREVENCY shall have the right to no longer provide the respective third-party services as of the date of change.
+PREVENCY will inform the client about this.
+In case PREVENCY does not provide the third party service by another external service provider or by itself, the client is entitled to terminate the contract according to clause 7.10.
+For liability, clause 11 shall apply accordingly.

-10.1 If the services provided by PREVENCY are defective because their suitability for use in accordance with the contract is not only insignificantly impaired, PREVENCY shall be liable for material defects and defects of title in accordance with the statutory provisions.
-PREVENCY shall only be liable for defects in the PREVENCY software that were already present when it was provided to the client if PREVENCY is responsible for these defects.
+10.1 If the services provided by PREVENCY are defective because their suitability for contractual use is not only insignificantly impaired, PREVENCY shall be liable for material defects and defects of title in accordance with the statutory provisions.
+PREVENCY shall only be liable for defects of the PREVENCY software which were already present at the time of its transfer to the client, if PREVENCY is responsible for these defects.
 The strict liability of § 536a BGB is thus excluded subject to clause 11.

-10.2 In any case, PREVENCY only owes the conscientious execution of the commissioned service, but not the concrete success.
-PREVENCY does not assume any guarantee for the correctness and completeness of analysis, testing, research and monitoring results.
+10.2 In any case PREVENCY only owes the conscientious execution of the commissioned service, but not the concrete success.
+PREVENCY does not assume any warranty for the correctness and completeness of analysis, testing, research and monitoring results.

 10.3 The client shall notify PREVENCY of any defects without delay.
-Claims for defects shall become statute-barred after one year, unless liability exists in accordance with clause 11.
+Claims for defects shall become time-barred after one year, unless there is liability according to clause 11.

-10.4 If an overload of the PREVENCY system occurs due to culpable actions of the client, his vicarious agents or assistants, PREVENCY is entitled to compensation.
+10.4 If an overload of the PREVENCY system occurs due to culpable actions of the client, its vicarious agents or employees, PREVENCY shall be entitled to damages.

 11.1 PREVENCY shall be liable for intent and gross negligence in accordance with the statutory provisions.

-11.2 PREVENCY shall be liable without limitation for slight negligence in the event of damage resulting from injury to life, limb or health.
+11.2 PREVENCY shall be liable without limitation for slight negligence in the event of damage resulting from injury to life, body or health.

-11.3 Apart from this, PREVENCY shall only be liable in the event of a breach of an essential contractual obligation (cardinal obligation).
-Cardinal obligations are those whose fulfilment is necessary to achieve the objective of the contract, as well as all those obligations which, in the event of a culpable breach, may lead to the achievement of the purpose of the contract being jeopardised.
-In the event of a breach of cardinal obligations, PREVENCY shall only be liable for the foreseeable damage typical of the contract if this was caused by simple negligence, unless it concerns claims for damages by the client arising from injury to life, body or health.
+11.3 Apart from that, PREVENCY shall only be liable in case of breach of an essential contractual obligation (cardinal obligation).
+Cardinal obligations are those whose fulfillment is necessary to achieve the purpose of the contract, as well as all those obligations which, in the event of a culpable breach, may lead to the achievement of the purpose of the contract being jeopardized.
+In the event of a breach of cardinal obligations, PREVENCY shall only be liable for the foreseeable damage typical for the contract if such damage was caused by simple negligence, unless it concerns claims for damages by the client arising from injury to life, body or health.

-11.4 In the event of slight negligence, the liability is limited to the amount of the remuneration agreed upon at the time of conclusion of the contract, which was due during the agreed contract period up to the time of the damage.
+11.4 In the event of slight negligence, the liability pursuant to Section 11.3 shall be limited to the amount of the remuneration agreed upon at the time of conclusion of the contract, which was due during the agreed contractual period up to the time of the damage.

-11.5 The limitations of liability arising from this clause 11 do not apply if PREVENCY has acted fraudulently or has given a guarantee for the quality of an item.
-The same applies if PREVENCY and the client have reached an agreement on the quality of an item.
-Liability in accordance with the provisions of the Product Liability Act shall remain unaffected.
+11.5 The limitations of liability resulting from this clause 11 do not apply if PREVENCY has acted fraudulently or has given a guarantee for the quality of an item.
+The same shall apply if PREVENCY and the client have entered into an agreement on the quality of an item.
+The liability according to the regulations of the product liability law remains unaffected.

-11.6 Insofar as liability is excluded or limited under these GTC, this shall also apply to PREVENCY’s vicarious agents.
-PREVENCY shall be liable for any fault of its vicarious agents without the possibility of exemption from the fault of selection.
+11.6 To the extent that liability is excluded or limited under these GTC, this shall also apply to PREVENCY’s vicarious agents.
+PREVENCY shall be liable for any fault of its vicarious agents without the possibility of exemption from fault of selection.

-in the case of the collection and analysis of data, does not examine the searched and linked data for computer viruses; in this respect, liability is excluded;
+in the case of collection and analysis of data, does not examine the searched and linked data for computer viruses; in this respect, liability is excluded;

-§ does not subject the data, information, findings and statements provided by the client to any legal examination; in this respect, PREVENCY shall not be liable for damages arising from the breach of the contractual partner’s duties to cooperate, nor for copyright, patent, trademark, utility model, design patent and other legal protection of services rendered.
+does not subject the data, information, findings and statements provided by the client to any legal review; in this respect PREVENCY shall not be liable for any damages resulting from the breach of cooperation obligations of the contractual partner, nor for copyrights, patents, trademarks, utility models, designs and other legal protection of services rendered.

-11.8 If PREVENCY considers a competition law examination by a competent person or institution to be necessary for the services to be provided, the client shall bear the costs.
+11.8 If PREVENCY deems it necessary to have the services to be rendered examined by a competent person or institution with regard to competition law, the client shall bear the costs.
 The parties shall agree on this.

-12.1 The parties shall be released from the obligation to perform under this contract if and to the extent that the non-performance of services is due to the occurrence of force majeure circumstances after the conclusion of the contract.
+12.1 The parties shall be released from the obligation to perform under this Agreement if and to the extent that the non-performance of services is due to the occurrence of force majeure circumstances after the conclusion of the Agreement.

 12.4 Each Party shall immediately notify the other Party of the occurrence of a Force Majeure event.

 13.2 No verbal subsidiary agreements have been made.
 Amendments, supplements as well as the cancellation of this contract or its components require at least text form, unless written form is agreed in these GTC or the contract or a stricter form is prescribed by law.
-This also applies to an amendment of this clause itself. section 305b BGB remains unaffected.
+This shall also apply to any amendment of this clause itself. § Section 305b BGB remains unaffected.

-13.3 The client is not entitled to assign its rights under the contract to third parties. section 354a HGB remains unaffected.
+13.3 The client shall not be entitled to assign its rights under the contract to third parties. § Section 354a of the German Commercial Code (HGB) shall remain unaffected.

-13.6 Should individual provisions of these GTC or the contract be or become invalid in whole or in part, this shall not affect the validity of the remaining provisions.
-Insofar as the GTC or the contract contain loopholes, those legally effective provisions shall be deemed agreed to fill these loopholes which the parties would have agreed according to the economic objectives and purpose of the GTC and the contract if they had known about the loophole.
-The provisions of this clause 13.6 do not involve a mere reversal of the burden of proof, but exclude the application of section 139 BGB.
+13.6 If individual provisions of these GTC or the contract are or become invalid in whole or in part, this shall not affect the validity of the remaining provisions.
+Insofar as the GTC or the contract contain loopholes, those legally effective provisions shall be deemed agreed to fill these loopholes which the parties would have agreed according to the economic objectives and the purpose of the GTC and the contract if they had known about the loophole.
+The provisions of this Clause 13.6 do not involve a mere reversal of the burden of proof, but exclude the application of Section 139 BGB.